SW-Perse/MovieSage/README.md

 ## Introduction
 This is the repository for "MovieSage", a personalized, prompt-based movie recommandation engine.
 This was our final 10-days project in the JEDHA Data Science Fullstack bootcamp.

-The purpose of our work is to offer an alternative to contet-based or user-base recommendation services.
+The purpose of our work is to offer an alternative to content-based or user-base recommendation services.
 MovieSage allows you to describe in details the type of movie you would like to watch, and add somme optional filtering options, in order to obtain a list of potential matches to your request.

 Here is a demo video of our app :